ShawxingKwok/ITWorks/content/docs/multiplatform/phone/_index.md

 # Parameter positions
 You may be concerned about the actual parameter positions because `URL` is sometimes a bad choice.
-Actually, `Phone` puts parameters in a form as long as the body is empty.
+Actually, `Phone` puts parameters in a form as long as the `HttpRequest body` is empty.
 If you set the body before request in this way, the parameters would be put in `URL`.
 ```
 Phone.DemoApi{